 To set a Pre-Trial Conference or Hearing Date you must be within 21 calendar days from the date you received the citation.

-Pre- Trial dates can be requested
+Pre- Trial dates can be requested in the following ways:

 - Internet, (cases must be within first 21 days

 - by mail (postmark on mail request, must be within first 21 days of issuance of citation).
 It is recommended all mail be sent via certified mail;

 - *Social Security Cards and Selfies (pictures) are NOT valid forms of ID*;

 You cannot request Pre-Trial Hearings by telephone, fax or e-mail.

 Return to Top

 - Pro se defendants (not represented by an attorney) will first be asked if they wish to set the case for a trial or discuss the case with the prosecutor for a possible resolution.

 - If the defendant is adamant that he/she wants a trial, the Clerk shall set the case for a Pre-Trial Hearing;